LeenKharouf/SelfAvoidingPath3D/README.md

 ### 3. Implementing Pathfinding Logic

 - **Checking Possible Moves**:
-    - Describe the function that calculates potential moves from a given position, ensuring the move doesn't revisit a position.
     - Calculating potential moves from the agent's current position.
     - A move is *possible* if it's within the **grid's boundaries** and has not been previously **visited**
     - Unique and non-repetitive paths